Free Fall Calculator

 Questions and Answers

-How do you calculate fall time from a specific height?
+How do you calculate the fall time from a specific height?

-Is the mass of the object required for the calculation?
+Why is the mass of the object not required for the calculation?

-One of the most counterintuitive aspects of classical mechanics is that mass does not affect the rate of fall in a vacuum.
-According to the equivalence principle, the gravitational mass and inertial mass cancel each other out in the equation of motion ($ma = mg$).
-Consequently, a hammer and a feather will hit the ground simultaneously if dropped from the same height in a vacuum.
-Because of this, our calculator does not require a mass input to determine time, speed, or distance.
+One of the cornerstones of Classical Mechanics is that mass does not affect the rate of fall in a vacuum.
+Because gravitational mass and inertial mass are equivalent, they cancel out in the equation $ma = mg$, resulting in $a = g$.
+Therefore, a hammer and a feather will accelerate at the same rate, making mass an irrelevant variable for time and speed calculations.

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.